lnflash/flash/DEV.md

 To use the correct node version, you can install nvm and run `nvm use 20`.
 Then enable and inititialize yarn using the [yarn docs](https://yarnpkg.com/getting-started/install)

-We use [direnv](https://direnv.net) to load environment variables needed for running the integration tests.
-Don't forget to add the [direnv hook](https://direnv.net/docs/hook.html) to your `shell.rc` file.

 ### Clone the repo:

 ```